 Avoid drugs and alcohol.
-Substance abuse is common with schizoaffective disorder but using these substances can disturb emotional balance and interact with medications.
+Substance use can disturb emotional balance and interact with medications.
 Both depression and mania make drugs and alcohol attractive options to help you “slow down” or “perk up,” but the potential damage can block your recovery.

 Establish a routine.
 Committing to a routine can help you take control and help prevent depression and mania from taking control.
 For example, to keep the energy changes caused by depression and mania in check, commit to being in bed only eight hours a night and up and moving the rest of the time.

 Form healthy relationships.
 Relationships can help stabilize your moods.
 An outgoing friend might encourage you to get involved with social activities and lift your mood.
 A more relaxed friend may provide you with a steady calm that can help keep feelings of mania under control.